This is where everything begins.

 - With little time, intuition is the only option.

-- With ample time, logic is significantly better, generally.243If something can be determined by logic, intuition doesn’t matter.244This doesn’t mean logical reasoning is perfect.
+- With ample time, logic is significantly better, generally.170If something can be determined by logic, intuition doesn’t matter.

 6.2.4 Not Enough Logic

-- People tend to rely heavily on intuition, which is irrational.245It’s because logical reasoning is intellectually taxing; the conscious is much less powerful than the unconscious.
+- People tend to rely heavily on intuition, which is irrational.171It’s because logical reasoning is intellectually taxing; the conscious is much less powerful than the unconscious.

 - The vast majority of decisions are better made with logic.